-Designed with a close eye on the international graduate job market, our MSc Management course allows you to convert to this subject area from another field and start an exciting career.
+Designed with a close eye on the domestic and international graduate job market, our Management MSc allows you to convert to this subject area from another field and start an exciting career.

-You’ll be exposed to the world of business practice and learn from real examples – and our excellent teaching and links with industry will give you an edge with employers.
-Sourced from prominent organisations, practitioners and scholars, our academic content reflects the latest internationally-renowned research being conducted at Surrey Business School.
+You’ll be exposed to the world of business practice and learn from real examples – and our excellent teaching and industry links will give you an edge with employers.
+Sourced from prominent organisations, practitioners and scholars, our academic content reflects the latest internationally renowned research conducted at Surrey Business School.

 What you will study

-This course is defined by its focus on developing you as a forward-looking, creative and business-savvy professional.
+This MSc is defined by its focus on developing you as a forward-looking, creative and business-savvy professional.

-The first half will give you thorough knowledge of management practice and theory.
-You’ll cover a variety of fascinating areas such as organisational theory, behaviour and practice, strategy, marketing, operations, and accounting and finance.
+The first half of the course will give you a thorough knowledge of management practice and theory.
+You’ll cover a variety of fascinating areas such as organisational theory, behaviour and practice, marketing, and accounting and finance.

-The second half of the course will equip you with practical business knowledge that will appeal to prospective employers.
-You will learn about cutting edge developments and trends in business and management.
-You’ll take part in projects designed to enable you to demonstrate your academic and professional potential in collaboration with industry professionals, work on consulting assignments, and gain international exposure.
+The second half will equip you with practical business knowledge that will appeal to prospective employers.
+You’ll learn about cutting-edge developments and trends in business and management.
+You’ll take part in projects designed to enable you to demonstrate your academic and professional potential.

 Study and work abroad

-Our 15-month MSc Management course enables you to spend studying abroad.
+Our 15-month MSc Management course enables you to spend time studying abroad.